 The Solana Ecosystem

 The Solana ecosystem has grown massively since the launch of its mainnet-beta in 2020.
-As of December, 2022, there were 21,255 GitHub developer repositories using Solana, which supports eight million active users.
+As of January 2024, there are over 2500 developers working on Solana projects and over a million active wallets on Solana.

 Traditional economic giants have also announced their integration with Solana.
 These include Discord (which allows users to link their profiles and Solana Wallets) and ASICS (which used the Solana Pay payments rail to allow customers to purchase a limited-edition shoe design).